-I believe in science based training because it is based on facts so let’s define this term.
-In science the word “positive” means “added.”
+I believe in science-based training because it is based on facts so let’s define this term.
+In science, the word “positive” means “add.”
 Think of the word positive as a plus sign.
 The word “reinforcement” refers to anything the learner will work for.
 Think of it as a snack.
 So in layman’s terms saying “add snacks training” is Positive Reinforcement Training.

-Another way to describe this training methodology would be reward based training.
+Another way to describe this training methodology would be reward-based training.
 The focus of this training is on what the dog has done that you want to see him do more of.
-In most cases if a dog is doing a behavior you want he cannot, at the same time, do the one you don’t.
-A good example of that is that a dog who is quietly at your side cannot also chase sheep or jump on you at the same time; these behaviors are incompatible with each other so if you reinforce the dog for being “good” you may never need to scold him for being “bad.”
+In most cases, if a dog is doing a behavior you want, he cannot, at the same time, do the one you don’t.
+A good example of that is that a dog that is quietly at your side cannot also chase sheep or jump on you at the same time; these behaviors are incompatible with each other so if you reinforce the dog for being “good,” you may never need to scold him for being “bad.”

 Dogs that are scolded for doing something wrong learn a couple of things: They learn not to do the behavior while you are there, and they learn that sometimes you become untrustworthy.
 They also don’t learn what you want them to do instead.
 Left to his own devices the dog may substitute a behavior you like even less for the one he was doing a minute ago.
 If you ask for a behavior and then reward for it the dog knows exactly what you want him to be doing.

-Many dogs who are faced with a situation they feel they can’t deal with turn to aggression as a means to cope; this behavior is LEARNED and PREVENTABLE.
+Many dogs that are faced with a situation they feel they can’t deal with turn to aggression as a means to cope; this behavior is LEARNED and PREVENTABLE.

 Excessive (or perceived as excessive) barking and not staying home are the two most common reasons LGDs are surrendered to shelters.
-A dog who isn’t happy let’s that fact be known is a variety of ways.
+A dog who isn’t happy lets that fact be known in various ways.

 An owner’s training choices create a quality of life issue for both the dog and the owner.
-When training really goes wrong these choices may cost the dog his life.
+When training really goes wrong, these choices may cost the dog his life.
 LGDs represent a huge investment of time and money.
-The dog’s success is important to the owner for these reasons as well.
+The dog’s success is valuable to the owner for these reasons as well.

 Training can really be a lot of fun!!!
 It doesn’t need to be stressful or scary, and mostly it’s pretty easy if you think about it from the dog’s perspective.
 I recently read that training dogs is like expecting them to learn English as a second language.
 Thinking of it that way reminds me of how patient I need to be with my dogs and how realistic my expectations of them must be.
 Maremmas are inherently kind, sensitive, intelligent dogs.
 They offer their canine body language honestly; it’s there for you to learn from and understand.